briandfields/Supernova-Sky/README.md

 The integration depth (radius upper limit) for each sightline is found via a root-finding approach, using Newton's method.

+## SNProbMap.py
+Calculates intrinsice SN probability density on the sky, without regard for flux limit.
+Uses integration method for an array of sightlines.

 ## mc_map.py
 Monte Carlo calculation.
 Based on Tanner's Monte Carlo code for Milky Way supernova distributions.